HIPAA Documentation Services

 Behavioral Health

-Sensitive communication and documentation handling controls.
-Greater emphasis on confidentiality boundaries and record sensitivity protections.
+Covers sensitive communication and record controls.
+Extra focus on confidentiality and record sensitivity.

 🦷